openethereum/openethereum.github.io/WebAssembly-(WASM).md

 ## Building a contract

 Any valid WASM module with the exported `_call` function can be used as a contract code.
-As our codebase is dominated by Rust language, we use experimental Rust tools to compile actual contracts. [wasm-tests](https://github.com/paritytech/wasm-tests) repository mighty be a good source of examples.
+As our codebase is dominated by Rust language, we use experimental Rust tools to compile actual contracts. [wasm-tests](https://github.com/paritytech/wasm-tests) repository might be a good source of examples.
 We run actual verification tests against this examples, so you can be sure that those examples are valid piece of functionality.

 Simple contract in Rust language might be as short as this: